juice-shop/juice-shop/README.md

 > Did you write a blog post, magazine article or do a podcast about or mentioning OWASP Juice Shop?
 Send a Pull Request so we can add it to the list!
 The same goes for conference or meetup talks, workshops or trainings you did where you included this project!

-> __Warning!__ :trollface: indicates links that contain spoilers or solutions to some or all challenges of the OWASP Juice Shop!
+> :trollface: _indicates links that contain spoilers or solutions to at least one vulnerability challenge of the OWASP Juice Shop!_

 * [7 Minute Security](https://7ms.us) Podcast:
   * Episode #229: [7MS #229: Intro to Docker for Pentesters](https://7ms.us/7ms-229-intro-to-docker-for-pentesters/) ([Youtube](https://youtu.be/WIpxvBpnylI?t=407))